nsqio/nsq/README.md

   1. client GET message
   2. `NSQ` sends message and stores in temporary internal location
   3. client replies SUCCESS or FAIL
-     * if client does not reply `NSQ` will requeue the message
+     * if client does not reply `NSQ` will automatically timeout and requeue the message
   4. `NSQ` requeues on FAIL and purges on SUCCESS

-#### Lookup Service
+#### Lookup Service (nsqlookupd)

-`NSQ` includes a helper application, `nsq_lookup`, which provides a directory service where queuereaders can lookup the addresses of `NSQ` instances that contain the topics they are interested in subscribing to.
-This decouples the consumers from the producers (they both individually only need to have intimate knowledge of `nsq_lookup`, never each other).
+`NSQ` includes a helper application, `nsqlookupd`, which provides a directory service where queuereaders can lookup the addresses of `NSQ` instances that contain the topics they are interested in subscribing to.
+This decouples the consumers from the producers (they both individually only need to have intimate knowledge of `nsqlookupd`, never each other).

-At a lower level each `NSQ` has a long-lived connection to `nsq_lookup` over which it periodically pushes it's state.
+At a lower level each `nsqd` has a long-lived connection to `nsqlookupd` over which it periodically pushes it's state.
-This data is used to inform which addresses `nsq_lookup` will give to queuereaders.
+This data is used to inform which addresses `nsqlookupd` will give to queuereaders.
 The heuristic could be based on depth, number of connected queuereaders or naive strategies like round-robin, etc. The goal is to ensure that all producers are being read from.
 On the client side an HTTP interface is exposed for queuereaders to poll.

-High availability of `nsq_lookup` is achieved by running multiple instances.
+High availability of `nsqlookupd` is achieved by running multiple instances.
 They don't communicate directly to each other and don't require strong data consistency between themselves.
-The data is considered *eventually* consistent, the queuereaders randomly choose a `nsq_lookup` to poll.
+The data is considered *eventually* consistent, the queuereaders randomly choose a `nsqlookupd` to poll.
 Stale (or otherwise inaccessible) nodes don't grind the system to a halt.